upendray08/registerUsingMongodb/README.md

 This is a basic web application that demonstrates user registration using Express.js and MongoDB.
 Users can fill out a registration form, and their data is stored in a MongoDB database.

+## I have installed this package for this project
+Express.js --> web framework backend endpoint create Mongoose --> to connect backend endpoint to mongodb database for storing data EJS -->for creating dynamic template
+Body-parser --> it is a middleware to parse the request come in the form http request and understand them crypto --> lib to encrypt and decrypt the password respectively nodemon --> it is used to start the server in development environment

 ## Setup & how to run the web application

 1. **Clone the repository:**